Some posts contain compensated links. Please read this disclaimer for more info.

 The park is home to Macedonia’s tallest peak, Mt.
 Korab, standing over 8,000 feet in the air.
 However, the park is best known for its ski resort.
-Although, if you are an avid skier, you may only consider the slopes just slightly above average, but the views make it worth every penny.
+Although you are an avid skier, you may only consider the slopes just slightly above average; the views make it worth every penny.

 Below are a few of the accommodation options we would consider perfect for your rest – but don’t forget to enjoy the great outdoors, too!